To add our SDK to your own application, you should add it to the build process of your application.

 Adding the SDK to your gradle build file consist of two steps:

-To add the repository to your gradle file, open the build.gradle file in your
+To add the repository to your project, open the settings.gradle file in your application.

-Edit the repositories part of your build.gradle, so that it contains the following:
+Edit the repositories part of your settings.gradle, so that it contains the following:

 maven {